Seabrook–Wilson House

-Seabrook–Wilson House (also known as the Whitlock–Seabrook–Wilson Home and nicknamed the Spy House) is located in the town of Port Monmouth, a part of Middletown Township in Monmouth County, New Jersey, United States.
-The house was built in 1663 and was added to the National Register of Historic Places on October 29, 1974.
+The Seabrook–Wilson House (also known as the Whitlock–Seabrook–Wilson Home and nicknamed the Spy House) is located at 119 Port Monmouth Road in the Port Monmouth section of Middletown Township in Monmouth County, New Jersey, United States.
+The house was added to the National Register of Historic Places on October 29, 1974, for its significance in social history and transportation.